 In civilian life, I soon found myself in a challenging role as a Support Worker for a charity involved in supporting young adults with learning disabilities.
 My role was to support individuals in their own homes, encourage independence and assist with integrating into the community.

 Following relocation to Hampshire, I worked as a Community Support Worker for a domiciliary care company.
 My role involved assisting senior citizens with personal care, emotional support and everyday tasks.
 After attending College I gained promotion to Area Coordinator which was an office based role and involved the allocation of work to the Support Workers and liaising with Social Services & service users regarding the care package required.

-A Foot Health Professional (FHP) is an individual who has studied for up to 12 months at a foot health establishment.
+In comparison, a Foot Health Professional (FHP) is an individual who has studied for 12 months at a foot health establishment.
 The SMAE Institute is the largest and most respected foot health college and also offer additional training for Podiatrists.
 FHPs who train at SMAE complete 12 months of theory study followed by 100 hours of clinical practice.
-Foot Health Professional's are trained to carry out basic foot health treatments such as nail cutting, verruca treatment, callus removal, thickened nail reduction, fungal nail treatments to name a few.
+Foot Health Professional's are trained to carry out basic routine foot health treatments only.
+This includes activities such as nail cutting, verruca treatment, callus removal, thickened nail reduction, fungal nail treatments to name a few.